UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0

-Figures~\ref{fig: cm_num_UE_snr_0_off_0} and ~\ref{fig: cm_num_UE_snr_0_off_4} show confusion matrices for the number of multiplexed UEs for both simulated data and hardware-captured data at an SNR of $0$ dB and $\Delta$ values of $0$ and $4$ respectively.
-Figures~\ref{fig: cm_num_UE_snr_20_off_0} and ~\ref{fig: cm_num_UE_snr_20_off_4} confusion matrices for the number of multiplexed UEs for both simulated data and hardware-captured data at an SNR of $20$ dB and $\Delta$ values of $0$ and $4$ respectively.
+Figures~\ref{fig: cm_num_UE_snr_0_off_0} and ~\ref{fig: cm_num_UE_snr_0_off_4} show confusion matrices for the number of multiplexed UEs for simulated data at an SNR of $0$ dB and $\Delta$ values of $0$ and $4$, respectively.
+Figures~\ref{fig: cm_num_UE_snr_20_off_0} and ~\ref{fig: cm_num_UE_snr_20_off_4} are confusion matrices for the number of multiplexed UEs for simulated data at an SNR of $20$ dB and $\Delta$ values of $0$ and $4$, respectively.
 We notice that all the confusion matrices for the prediction of the number of multiplexed UEs are largely diagonally dominant.
 Furthermore, for any SNR, when $\Delta = 0$, the error in the predicted number of UEs fluctuates between +1 and -1 in the majority of instances, confirming the high accuracy values in Figure~\ref{fig: acc_vs_snr}.
-As $\Delta$ increases, the error tends to grow on the positive side, meaning that the NN model predicts more UEs than actually present.
+As $\Delta$ increases, the error tends to grow on the positive side, meaning that the NN model predicts more UEs than are actually present.
 As stated above, the overprediction is because $\Delta$ is always positive.